lancethepants/tomatoware/README.md

 In fact, tomatoware is firmware agnostic, and should work with dd-wrt and other mipsel based firmwares.

-Downloads for the project can be found at http://lancethepants.com/files
+Downloads for the project can be found at http://lancethepants.com/files They can additionally be found in the releases area on github. https://github.com/lancethepants/tomatoware/releases

 This project is called tomatoware because it originally began using the TomatoUSB toolchain, and was designed to use the libraries already found in TomatoUSB firmware.
 It soon became apparent that the TomatoUSB toolchain is somewhat antiquated, and insufficient for the purpose of this project.